godotengine/godot-website/collections/_article/we-should-all-use-gltf-20-export-3d-assets-game-engines.md

 The surprise, though, is how good this format is for video game asset exchange.
 Nothing as good existed before, and it solves a problem that we, as an industry, have been struggling with for a long time.

-Khronos, with glTF 2.0, has given us a fantastic chance to standardize a smooth workflow between 3D modelling software and game engines.
+Khronos, with glTF 2.0, has given us a fantastic chance to standardize a smooth workflow between 3D modeling software and game engines.
 To better understand why, a list of previous attempts will be explained and why they failed.

 ### OBJ / 3DS